 Memory Care Tips

-When faced with the added challenge of memory issues, thoughtful interior design suggestions can help make a space easier to navigate, more comfortable, and safer.
+When faced with the added challenge of memory issues, thoughtful interior design suggestions can help make a space easier to navigate, more comfortable, healthier, and safer.

 General living area

 - Layer sofa and chairs with pillows and throws of different textures that appeal to the person’s sense of touch.

 - Avoid shiny floors to reduce glare.

 - Place automatic, light-sensor nightlights in hallways and rooms.

 - Consider using a toilet seat in a color other than white.

 - Use contrasting colors to find items more easily.

 - Add colorful pillowcases or pillows with textures to create contrast from the headboard or wall.